mosaicml/streaming/streaming/text/convert/README.md

 **Instructions:**

 1. Run the [c4.py](c4.py) script as shown below with the minimalist arguments.
-The script downloads the raw format `train` and `val` split from HuggingFace hub and converts to StreamingDataset MDS format into their own split directory.
-For advanced users, you can look at the supported arguments for [c4.py](c4.py) and change according to your own needs.
+The script downloads the raw format with `train` and `val` splits from HuggingFace hub and converts to StreamingDataset MDS format into their own split directories.
+For more advanced use cases, please see the supported arguments for [c4.py](c4.py) and modify as necessary.
     <!--pytest.mark.skip-->
     ```
     python c4.py --out_root <local or remote directory path to save output MDS shard files>